-- 2.1 Club members may inspect the original of these disclosures and declarations by making a written application to the Secretary. - 2.2 The Registered Clubs Act 1976 requires Directors who have a material personal interest in matters that relate to the affairs of the Club to declare the interest at a board meeting and the Club to display the declaration on the Club's notice board. - 2.3 A contract is any commercial arrangement whether written or not. - 2.4 Event sponsorship from John Winning is \$60,500.
+- 2.1 Club members may inspect the original of these disclosures and declarations by making a written application to the Secretary. - 2.2 The Registered Clubs Act 1976 requires Directors who have a material personal interest in matters that relate to the affairs of the Club to declare the interest at a board meeting and the Club to display the declaration on the Club's notice board. - 2.3 A contract is any commercial arrangement whether written or not. - 2.4 Sponsorship from Winning Group is \$61,795.

-3 FINANCIAL INTERESTS IN HOTELS- SECTION 41
+3 FINANCIAL INTERESTS IN HOTELS - SECTION 41